Dutch Figure Skating Championships

-The Dutch Figure Skating Championships (Nederlandse kampioenschappen kunstschaatsen) are an annual figure skating competition organized by the Dutch Ice Skating Association (Koninklijke Nederlandsche Schaatsenrijders Bond) to crown the national champions of the Netherlands.
-While regional figure skating championships were held in the Netherlands prior to 1950, official national championships were not recognized until 1950.
-Since 2017, the Dutch Championships have been held as part of the International Challenge Cup, the marquee figure skating competition of the Netherlands.
-The top Dutch competitors at this international competition are recognized as the Dutch national champions.
+The Dutch Figure Skating Championships (Nederlandse kampioenschappen kunstschaatsen) are an annual figure skating competition, organized by the Royal Dutch Skating Federation (Koninklijke Nederlandsche Schaatsenrijders Bond; KNSB) to crown the national champions of the Netherlands.
+While skating competitions had been held in the Netherlands prior to 1950, official national championships were not recognized until 1950.
+Competitions in ice dance did not achieve championship status until 1956.
+For the first several years, the competition was held in The Hague.
+Since 2017, the Dutch Championships have been contested as part of the International Challenge Cup.
+The top Dutch competitors at this competition are recognized as the Dutch national champions.

-Medals are awarded in men's singles, women's singles, pair skating, and ice dance, at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
-Wouter Toledo holds the record for winning the most Dutch Championship titles in men's singles (with seven), while Karen Venhuizen holds the record in women's singles (with nine).
-Daria Danilova and Michel Tsiba hold the record in pair skating (with three), and Marie-Louise Gijtenbeek and Xander Gijtenbeek hold the record in ice dance (with seven).
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+Wouter Toledo holds the record for winning the most Dutch Championship titles in men's singles (with seven), Karen Venhuizen holds the record in women's singles (with nine), Daria Danilova and Michel Tsiba hold the record in pair skating (with three), and Marie-Louise and Xander Gijtenbeek hold the record in ice dance (with seven).